jbroerken/libmrhevdata/doc/source/Structs/libmrhevdata_Directory/Version/1/MRH_EvListen_V1/MRH_EvD_L_String_S_t.rst

     * - Parameter
       - Description
-    * - u8_Type
-      - The type of string part recieved.
     * - u32_ID
       - The string id to group parts.
-    * - u32_Part
-      - The part number for the string part.
     * - p_String
       - The actual string characters.

 Remarks
 -------
-* Part numbers are sequential.
 * The string buffer is allocated statically.
 * The static string buffer size is defined by :doc:`../../../../../../Macros/libmrhevdata_Directory/Version/1/MRH_EvListen_V1/MRH_EVD_L_STRING_BUFFER_MAX_TERMINATED`.
-* The type is defined by :doc:`../../../../../../Enumerations/libmrhevdata_Directory/Version/1/MRH_EvListen_V1/MRH_EvD_L_StringType`.